 Genesis Part Three: Deep Dive

-Personality can be described as the quality or fact of being a person.
+Personality can be described as the quality of being a person.
 Further definition exposes a flaw in the ability to discuss God’s own personality, but here goes.
-The APA adapts the explanation from Kazdin, that personality “refers to individual differences in characteristic patterns of thinking, feeling and behaving”.
+The APA adapts the explanation from Kazdin, that personality ‘refers to individual differences in characteristic patterns of thinking, feeling and behaving’.
 The trouble with this is it is a humanistic definition and thus it can’t ever fully represent the whole image of God.
-God is a triune being, three distinctly personal individuals, each with certain “personality” traits, yet in a sense, they’re a collective entity.
-It’s a tricky concept, but allow me to use the idea of personality to explore God as Creator and how he relates to his creations.
+God is a triune being, three distinctly personal individuals, each with certain ‘personality’ traits, yet in a sense, they’re a collective entity.
+It’s a tricky concept, but allow me to use the idea of personality to explore God as Creator and how He relates to His creations.

-Three traits of God’s personality examined here are the knowability of God, the forgiveness of God and the love of God.
+We’ll examine three traits of God’s personality: the knowability of God, the forgiveness of God and the love of God.
 These are not by any means exhaustive, however, they are crucial aspects of God’s personality.